saidmsaid81/SunnahAssistant/README.md

 <h4>Overview of the App</h4>

-- Set Reminders from various categories Sunnah, Prayer Times, other reminders such as meetings.
+Sunnah Assistant is your To-Do List manager that helps you plan your To-Dos with an option to get Prayer Time Alerts and Sunnah Reminders such as reading Suratul Kahf on Friday

+- Plan your daily, weekly and monthly tasks or even a one time task

+- Home screen widgets to display To-Dos and Hijri Date on the home screen

-- Optionally get prayer time alerts based on your preferred settings
+- Optionally get Prayer Time Alerts based on your preferred settings even when offline

-- Widgets to display reminders and date.

-- View Hijri (Islamic) date
+- View Hijri (Islamic) date even when offline

+- Share your To-Dos via your app of choice.

+- Beautiful User Interface

-- Two themes are avialble (Light and Dark Theme).
+- Select between two themes Light and Dark theme

 <h4>Contributing</h4>